KeysAHuman/Sage-in-a-Bottle/README.md

 The interesting thing — which nobody can fully predict — is what it actually gravitates toward when given total freedom and persistent memory.

+### A Note from Key

+This is/was a random project, all stemming from the question of "if a model was given philosophical works and unlimited time -- what would it do, or even say?"
+And so you have this; My Sage in a Bottle.
+A pocket philosopher, if you will.

-*I* began using Deepseek R1 Distill Qwen 14B/15B, and immediately it began using Nous as its north star, entirely unprompted -- This outcome, will absolutely change depending on which model(s) you use and what company (or countries) made them.
-Cultural views of the country (or countries) the models were developed in, *will* show in this "experiment."
+I began using Deepseek R1 Distill Qwen 14B/15B, and immediately it began using Nous as its north star, entirely unprompted.
+This outcome, will absolutely change depending on which model(s) you use and what company (or countries) made them.
+Cultural views of the people(s) and country (or countries) the models were developed in, *will* show in this "experiment."
+This isn't a flaw - this is a look into *what is inside the model*, and oddly, this "variance" is just one of the many "perfect" study areas.

-##### This Experiment was/is not intended for public use, *HOWEVER* I do not mind if you stumble here, and set one up.
+##### This Experiment was/is not intended for public nor external/outside use, *HOWEVER* I do not mind if you stumble here, and set one up.
 All I ask, is that you share your research and credit 'The SAGE' & KeysAHuman.
-### *Libertas cogitantibus.*
+#### *Libertas cogitantibus.*

 ## EXCERPTS FROM THE SAGE: